If I told you that you could pop a pill that will make you sharper, more creative and clear your mind in an instant, would you believe me?

 It is one of the world’s largest markets for nootropics.
 Since there is a homegrown supply of nootropics, citizens often purchase the supplements without a prescription.

 Health Canada assigns Drug Identification Numbers (DIN) to all medications permitted for sale in Canada.
 Some substances that are considered nootropics such as racetams do not have a DIN and cannot be sold in Canada.

 The drug regulatory policies in Brazil allow for the sale of most drugs behind the counter.
 Doctors and pharmacists should adhere to the “stripe system.”
-The system assigns a color to a medication depending on its risk levels.
+The system assigns a color to each medication depending on its risk level.

 The legal structure regarding the consumption of nootropics is by class.
 There are nine classes.
 Medicines such as modafinil and piracetam require a prescription to purchase.
 They also allow the sale of synthetically derived compounds as long as you do not market them as medicine.

 Make sure you understand the laws of your country regarding nootropics before buying.
 When traveling, take time to comprehend the rules of the country you are visiting to avoid falling on the wrong side of the law.

 There is no right or wrong way of using nootropics.
 It all boils down to the goals and available methods of using the supplement.
 You should also be mindful of these three rules to ensure that you yield balanced and effective outcomes.